unfoldingWord/uw-content-validation/src/demos/file-check/README.md

   // NOTE: The filename below must be adjusted depending on the repository selected above

   // If we don’t put the branch or release version here, the default branch is used
-  // branchOrRelease='master'
+  // branchOrReleaseTag='master'
-  // branchOrRelease='new Format' // for unreleased new TSV files
+  // branchOrReleaseTag='new Format' // for unreleased new TSV files

   // Of course, the filename must be correct for the chosen repository
   // filename= '01-GEN.usfm' // e.g., for UHB, LT, or ST